Niraj-Kumar-Gangale/rm/README.md

 # rm
-# i edit this line
+# i edit this line for fetch
+# for pull